 Ed Edelman was an icon in the cultural life of Los Angeles, widely known for his dedicated and passionate support of music and the arts.
 Once a serious amateur cellist, he is credited with the re-establishment of the Pilgrimage Theater (renamed the John Anson Ford Amphitheater), establishment of the Sundays Live music series at LACMA, the Clark Library Chamber Music Series and the planning of Disney Hall.
 Additionally, he authored a bond measure that raised funds for renovation of the Hollywood Bowl and played a pivotal role in the successful completion of the new Colburn School of Music.

 After the budget cuts that followed the passage of Proposition 13, Edelman came to the rescue of the Los Angeles County Museum of Art and the Museum of Natural History by establishing a formula that guaranteed a secure revenue stream.
 His sensitive response to the concerns of the community diffused neighborhood resistance and made possible the building of the George C. Page Museum in Hancock Park.
 Edelman is credited with rescuing from destruction the home of Virginia Robinson and for persuading Robinson to donate her home and gardens for public use.
-He also saved the Lasky-DeMille Barn, used for the filming of the first talking movie, and arranged for it to be relocated across from the Hollywood Bowl where it was made into the Hollywood Heritage Museum.
+He also saved the Lasky-DeMille Barn, used for the filming of the first feature length film shot in Hollywood, and arranged for it to be relocated across from the Hollywood Bowl where it was made into the Hollywood Heritage Museum.
 Recognizing the need for a year-round museum to display the history of the Hollywood Bowl to its many visitors, he launched the renovation of a teahouse on the Bowl premises to be used for that purpose.
 When Edelman left office, the museum was renamed the Edmund D. Edelman Hollywood Bowl Museum in his honor.

 Throughout his political career, Ed Edelman had a special ability to transcend personal and ideological differences to bring unifying consensus.
 Even in a Republican dominated Board of Supervisors, he was able to win support from his colleagues for vital decisions and projects.
 Because of this well recognized talent for conciliation, both county labor and management frequently called upon him to avert or resolve potentially disruptive strikes.
 Former staff members tell of dramatic eleventh hour interventions by Edelman to prevent the occurrence of perilous public transit and hospital workers' strikes.